Rodger Randle

 Rodger Allen Randle (born October 26, 1943) is a retired American politician from the U.S. state of Oklahoma.
 He served twice as President pro tempore of the Oklahoma Senate and was a member of the Oklahoma Senate from 1972 to 1988.
 He also served in the Oklahoma House of Representatives from 1970-1972 and as mayor of Tulsa, Oklahoma from 1988-1992.

 After concluding his term as mayor of Tulsa, Randle went to work in academia, when he was offered the presidency of the University Center at Tulsa, in 1992.
 This was the forerunner of Rogers State University, initially headquartered in Tulsa.
 He resigned this position in 1998, when Rogers reorganized and moved its headquarters to Claremore.
 He then joined the Graduate College of the University of Oklahoma at Tulsa, where he holds the rank of Professor.
 He is also currently Professor and Director of the Center for Studies in Democracy and Culture.

 Early life

 Randle was born in Tulsa and graduated from Tulsa Public Schools, He was a member of the Class of 1962 at Will Rogers High School.
-He received his undergraduate degree from the University of Oklahoma and earned a law degree from the University of Tulsa.
+He received his undergraduate degree from the University of Oklahoma and earned a Juris Doctor degree from the University of Tulsa.

 In the mid 1960s, Randle served in the Peace Corps in Brazil.